Expanded and updated, July 2020

-From ship navigation to financial transactions, we’re increasingly reliant on GPS.
+From ship navigation to financial transactions, we’re increasingly reliant on GPS (or other GNSS systems, such as Galileo, GLONASS or BDS BeiDou).
 Jamming and spoofing can therefore cause significant disruption and represent a public safety threat.
 Fortunately, spectrum monitoring allows detection and location of jammers and the possibility to pre-empt attacks with anti-jamming and anti-spoofing technologies.

 Whatever the target of a GPS jammer, the devices do not discriminate, so there is usually additional collateral damage.
 Air Traffic Control (ATC), search and rescue operations, the electric grid and mobile phone services are all vulnerable to GPS jamming fallout.
 The London Stock Exchange has been subject to repeated GPS outages, affecting timestamping of financial transactions.
 In 2007, a navy exercise on loss of GPS communications in San Diego harbor meant that residents of the city were unable to withdraw cash from ATMs and doctors’ emergency pagers stopped working – it took 3 days to identify the ships as the cause.
 As jamming activity from civilian users becomes more prevalent, we risk similar disruptions as well as more fatal incidents such as aircraft colliding over populated areas.